mohammad0914/Pursuit-Core-Web-React-Introduction-Lab/README.md

 # Pursuit-Core-Web-React-Introduction-Lab

 Recreate the image below using React and CSS.
-Use CSS Grid Layout to arrange your components.
+Use CSS Grid Layout to arrange the four sections of the page.

 ![ProfilePage](./ProfilePage.png)